 Fishing

 The Bazaruto Archipelago offers some of the most spectacular big game fishing in the world.
 Species such as Kingfish, Queenfish, Barracuda, Mackerel, and Yellowfin tuna.
-Plus the most prized Giant Black Marlin; make this area a world renowned fishing destination.
+Plus the most prized Giant Black Marlin; makes this area a world renowned fishing destination.